Setting Up a System to Manage Customer Payments

 Send out Bills

 Send out bills to customers who owe you money.
-Send a billing at least once a month, or more often if you are really serious about collecting money.
+Send a billing at least once a month, or more often if you are serious about collecting money.
+You will want to account for how long it takes customers to pay and show any past due balance on the next billing.

 Run an Accounts Receivable Aging Report

-Depending on your type of business, you may have customers who do not pay when purchasing, or who are paying over time.
-Running an accounts receivable aging report will show you when to send out bills and when to initiate stronger collection methods.
+Depending on your type of business, you may have customers who do not pay when purchasing, or who are paying over a timeframe.
+Running accounts receivable aging report will show you when to send out bills and when to initiate stronger collection methods.

 Initiate Collections Proceedings for Non-payers